devopstoday11/formulas-block/README.md

 In short, the steps are:

 1. Create an npm package with the functions you want to add.
+Make sure to add the "formulas-superblock-functions" keyword to the keywords section in your package.json so that Formula block users can easily find your package.

 2. Create an object with a mapping from function names to function implementations and pass this object to window.superblocks.formulas.addFunctions():